CodelyTV/dotfiles/doc/installation-guide.md

 * Execute the dotfiles installer:
   * `bash <(curl -s https://raw.githubusercontent.com/codelytv/dotfiles/master/installer)`
   * If any dialog appears regarding to not being able to install something, check in "System Preferences… > Security & Privacy" if you have to manually approve it.
-  * If there's any error and you want to execute again the cloned dotfiles:
+  * If there's any error, and you want to execute again the cloned dotfiles:
      1. `export DOTFILES_PATH="$HOME/.dotfiles"`
      2. `.dotfiles/bin/dot" self install`
 * Give permission to Finder Quick Look plugins